SaGaVoices/ShellCreation/README.md

 ## How to run it on your terminal?

--Download the libreadline-dev library if your system doesn't have.
+- Download the libreadline-dev library if your system doesn't have.
 You can use the command: 'sudo apt-get install libreadline-dev' for that.
--Compile the file using the following command: 'gcc shell.c -lreadine' -Run the a.out file (./a.out)
+- Compile the file using the following command: 'gcc shell.c -lreadine'
+- Run the a.out file (./a.out)